The Neighbors: Income

 your lifestyle and aspirations.

-In the Golden Glades neighborhood, 38.5% of the working population is employed in
+In the Golden Glades neighborhood, 43.0% of the working population is employed in

 sales and service jobs, from major sales accounts, to working in fast food restaurants.

 Other residents here are employed in manufacturing and laborer occupations

 (19.7%), and 16.8% in executive, management, and professional occupations.